 CAN Capital Small Business Loan Details

-CAN Capital offers small business loans ranging from $2,500 to $150,000 for businesses with one location, and up to $250,000 for businesses with multiple locations.
+CAN Capital offers small business loans ranging from $2,500 to $250,000 for businesses with more than one location.
 Terms range from 6 to 18 months.

 The APR range is heavily dependent upon the type of industry your business is in, how much cash flow you have, your time in business, and how much revenue your business generates.

 You can get an idea of what kind of loan you qualify for by using the calculator here.
 For example, if your gross monthly sales are $15,000, you might be eligible for a loan between $2,500 and $12,000 on terms of 6 to 18 months.
 If you choose to borrow $12,000 on a 12-month term, your daily payment will be $62, and you’ll end up paying back a total of $16,201.